alternet/alternet.ml/parsing/src/site/markdown/parsing.md

     Math.$.parse(Scanner.of("asin( X ) × ( 1 + VAR_12 )"), handler);
 ```

+<a name="grammarToken"></a>

 #### A grammar as a token

-Sometimes it is preferable to expose a grammar as a token rather than extending an
+Sometimes it is preferable to expose a grammar as a token rather than extending an existing grammar.
-existing grammar.

-For example, imagine that our expression `sin( x ) * ( 1 + var_12 )` always appear in fact
-in value templates, delimited with `{` and `}` like this :
+For example, imagine that our expression `sin( x ) * ( 1 + var_12 )` always appear in fact in value templates, delimited with `{` and `}` like this :

 <div class="source"><pre class="prettyprint">
 the result of the expression sin(x)*(1+var_12) is { sin(x)*(1+var_12) } !
 </pre></div>

-Everything between the curly braces is the expression, and everything around is just text,
-and after parsing and evaluating, we expect an output like this :
+Everything between the curly braces is the expression, and everything around is just text, and after parsing and evaluating, we expect an output like this :

 <div class="source"><pre class="prettyprint">
 the result of the expression sin(x)*(1+var_12) is 42 !